epccs/Gravimetric/Hardware/Testing/readme.md

 4. Power Protection
 5. Power Without SMPS
 6. Bias +5V
-7. Install Bootloader
+7. Install Manager and Bootloader
 8. Install SMPS
 9. Self Test

 ## Basics

-These tests are for an assembled Gravimetric board 17341^0 which may be referred to as a Unit Under Test (UUT).
+These tests are for an assembled Gravimetric board 17341^1 which may be referred to as a Unit Under Test (UUT).
 If the UUT fails and can be reworked then do so, otherwise it needs to be scraped.

 **Warning: never use a soldering iron to rework crystals or ceramic capacitors due to the thermal shock.**